jlpteaching/ECS154B/syllabus/syllabus.md

 Any violations of this policy will result in reporting the violating student(s) to the Office of Student Support and Judicial Affairs.
 This can result in a 0 on the assignment or an F in the class.
+See the [Computer Science Department's policy](https://www.cs.ucdavis.edu/blog/academic-misconduct-policy/) for more information.

 ## Student Support